riscv-software-src/riscv-perf-model/fusion/FSL.md

 description API to the transform specification.
 The API looks up the 'myIsa' string to find the associated object pointer.

-The Fusion API will issue an assert if the named isa element does not have an associated object.
+The Fusion API will throw an exception if the named isa element does not have an associated object.

 The ISA description API is used to validate instruction references in